SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/block_changes_en.md

 ### {% href_link 💧 | Wet cauldrons %}
 Entities inside {% symlink water_cauldron, Water Cauldrons %} are considered wet ([MC-145311](https://bugs.mojang.com/browse/MC-145311){: .mc .mc-gold}).

+### {% href_link ⬇️ | Campfires are affected by gravity %}
+{% symlink campfire, Campfires %} will fall due to gravity.
+Upon landing, a lit {% symlink campfire, Campfire %} will extinguish and spread fire to the block underneath and potentially to some of the blocks around.